veraison/cca-realm-measurements/README.md

 The Realm Token describes the state of the Realm VM at the time it is attested.
-It comprises the Realm Initial Measurement (RIM), which includes initial register and memory state, and Realm Extended Measurement (REM) computed by the Realm itself, for example to measure a kernel image obtained from the host at runtime.
+It comprises the Realm Initial Measurement (RIM), which includes initial register and memory state, and Realm Extensible Measurement (REM) computed by the Realm itself, for example to measure a kernel image obtained from the host at runtime.